-Although the formal redistricting process under the Texas Constitution may remain the same, every decade sees a different, often unpredictable, path for state redistricting plans, depending on legislative, gubernatorial, Legislative Redistricting Board, and judicial action.
+Although the legal and procedural framework governing legislative redistricting under the Texas Constitution may remain the same, every decade sees a different, often unpredictable, path for state redistricting plans, depending on legislative, gubernatorial, Legislative Redistricting Board (LRB), and judicial action.
 The history of the redistricting process during the 1980s, 1990s, 2000s, and 2010s illustrates some of the different courses decennial redistricting can take.
-The timing and legal requirements, however, dictate that the basic process generally takes the following course, which is described in more detail in the associated sections.
+In general, the procedural and legal requirements dictate that the basic process takes the course that is described below.

-Federal census population data is delivered to the legislature no later than April 1 of the year following the decennial census, and the data is usually provided several weeks earlier.
+Federal census population data is required by federal law to be deliverd to the legislature no later than April 1 of the year following the decennial census, and the data is usually provided several weeks earlier.
 As soon as the census data is verified and loaded in the computer systems, the members of the legislature and other interested parties begin drawing plans.
 Bills to enact new state redistricting plans follow the same path through the legislature as other legislation.

-A suit challenging an adopted redistricting plan may be brought at any time under the federal or state constitution or federal law.
+A suit challenging an adopted redistricting plan may be brought at any time under the federal or state constitution or under federal law.
 Before 2013, Texas and certain other states were required to obtain federal preclearance of any redistricting plans before they could be implemented.
-In 2013, the applicable provision of the federal Voting Rights Act was held invalid by the U.S. Supreme Court.
+In 2013, the applicable provision of the federal Voting Rights Act bringing those states under preclearance was held invalid by the U.S. Supreme Court.

 The filing deadline for primary elections established by the Texas Election Code allows approximately six and one-half months from the end of the regular legislative session for the governor to act on any redistricting legislation passed, for the LRB to meet if necessary, for any special session called to consider redistricting if necessary, for court action, and for counties to make necessary changes in county election precincts.

-In order to gather information that will aid the Texas Legislature in making redistricting decisions, legislative committees generally hold public hearings in the months leading up to the redistricting session.
-While the official census population data is not available until after the session begins, the hearings provide an opportunity for citizens to present relevant testimony concerning local preferences, communities of interest, local voting patterns, and other issues that the legislature may consider when redrawing district lines.
+In order to gather information that will aid the Texas Legislature in making redistricting decisions, legislative committees generally hold public hearings in the months leading up to redistricting.
+While the official census population data may not yet be available, the hearings provide an opportunity for citizens to present relevant testimony concerning the impact of existing districts, local preferences for district changes, communities of interest, local voting patterns, and other issues that the legislature may consider when redrawing district lines.
 The hearings also promote public awareness of the legislative redistricting process.

-Public committee hearings are also held during the legislative session on redistricting bills under consideration.
+Public committee hearings are also held after census data becomes available and during the legislative session when redistricting bills are under committee consideration.

-The U.S. Census Bureau delivers state population data to the president by December 31 of the census year, at which time the number of congressional seats for each state is computed.
-The detailed population data necessary for redistricting must be delivered to the states by the following April 1.
+Under normal circumstances, the U.S. Census Bureau delivers state population data to the president by December 31 of the census year, at which time the number of congressional seats for each state is computed.
+The detailed population data necessary for redistricting is required to be delivered to the states by the following April 1.
 This gives the Texas Legislature as little as 60 days to draw and adopt legislative district boundaries before the regular session ends.
-After the legislature receives the census data, it takes several days to load the data into the redistricting computer system, verify the integrity of the data, and ensure that the system is functioning correctly.
+After the legislature receives the census data, it takes time to load the data into the redistricting computer system, verify the integrity of the data, and ensure that the system is functioning correctly.
 House and senate rules setting end-of-session procedures place further limitations on the time available to pass redistricting bills.

 Redistricting bills follow the same path through the legislature as other legislation.
-Congressional and State Board of Education (SBOE) district bills may be introduced in either or both houses; senate and house redistricting bills traditionally originate only in their respective houses.
-Following final adoption by both houses, each redistricting bill is presented to the governor for approval.
+Congressional and State Board of Education (SBOE) district bills may be introduced in either or both chambers; senate and house redistricting bills traditionally originate only in their respective chambers.
+Following final adoption by both chambers, each redistricting bill is presented to the governor for approval.
 The governor may sign the bill into law, allow it to take effect without a signature, or veto it.
-If the house or senate redistricting bill fails to pass or is vetoed and the veto is not overridden by the legislature, the Legislative Redistricting Board (LRB) is required to meet.
+If the house or senate redistricting bill fails to pass or is vetoed and the veto is not overridden by the legislature during the first regular session after the census data is released, the Legislative Redistricting Board (LRB) is required to meet.
 If the congressional or SBOE bill fails to pass or is vetoed and the veto is not overridden, the governor may call a special session to consider the matter.

 Enacted redistricting plans or those adopted by the LRB are filed with the Texas secretary of state.
 The plans adopted, in most cases, become effective for the following primary and general elections, subject to any judicial action if a lawsuit challenging a plan is filed.